Crow's Feet

 Genetics

-For some, developing crow’s feet eyes is simply in their genes.
+For some, developing crow's feet is simply in their genes.
 If your family members are prone to wrinkles around the eyes, you might be more likely to experience them as well.

 Hormonal Changes